 Not cool enough?
 Warm air coming from your vents?
 Does the AC seem to just run and run and never quite get to the setting on your thermostat?
 If your unit's running for long periods, it's definitely time to look into the reason why.
 A dirty evaporator coil can't work properly if it's coated with a layer of dirt.
 The dirt will inhibit its ability to absorb heat effectively and your unit will just continue to run.
 It can cause you to lose as much as 30% of your unit's ability to cool your home.
 This may make your electric company happy, but it's certainly not doing your wallet any favors.

 If enough dirt builds up on the evaporator coil, heat absorption is diminished.
 This can cause condensation to build up, actually freezing up the coil.
 A breakdown will occur and you'll be at the mercy of the time schedule of your local AC tech.
 But why put yourself through all of that?

 Air Care Systems by Price, Inc. is happy to help by giving practical advice and tips on how to maintain your unit for a long and healthy life.
 (Did you notice that part earlier about the filter?
 We can never say that enough!)
 The best thing you can do to ensure you get every pennies worth of service out of your AC is to have an annual check-up.
 We actually recommend having it done in the spring and the fall--just before major months of heating and cooling put a strain on your system.

 Still not sure whether or not your coil may be in trouble?
 Give us a call at (479) 777-2331.
 We'll be happy to check it out, or just give you a few tips on regular maintenance.
+We also offer expert replacement services if your unit is past the point of fixing.
 Keeping you cool this summer is our number one goal!